m-reza-rahman/jakartaee-azure/paas/README.md

 # Deploying a Java EE Application on Azure using PaaS
 This demo shows how you can deploy a Java EE application to Azure using managed WildFly.
 The following is how you run the demo.

 *Note that the Azure managed WildFly offering is currently under public preview.
-You are encouraged to particularly try this service out and provide feedback!*
+You are encouraged to try this service out and provide feedback.
+The service will be made GA (generally available) in the near future.*

 ## Setup
 * You will need an Azure subscription.
 If you don't have one, you can get one for free for one year [here](https://azure.microsoft.com/en-us/free).